janiapro/EAforYT/README.md

 # INTRODUCTION

--This is an external adapter implementation to query the subscribercount from a youtube chanel, and return the value in a smartcontract.
+-This is an external adapter implementation to query the subscribercount from a youtube channel, and return the value in a smartcontract.

 # Recommended Prerequisites